-In addition he does periodic demonstrations by invitation and runs workshops focusing on painting, printmaking, mixed media techniques and contextual studies.
+In addition he curates exhibitions regularly, does periodic demonstrations by invitation and runs workshops focusing on painting, printmaking, mixed media techniques, pottery and contextual studies.

-Steve is an active member of hART, a cutting edge art collective based in Hythe and the Romney Marsh, of Folkestone Art Society and South East Open Studios.
+Steve is an active member of hART, an art collective based in Hythe and the Romney Marsh, and of Ashford Visual Arts, Folkestone Art Society, and South East Open Studios.

 For more information go to 'future exhibitions and contact details'.

 Stephen's work evolves from being struck by a sense of place in the countryside or by the sea both in the UK and when travelling abroad.
 It is the personal and emotional response to a particular place coupled with the transitory effect of light and colour which most interests him.

 The paintings aim to translate the shifts between illusionistic depth and surface textures and through nuances of colour and marks.
 Often work is made in a series which becomes abstracted away for its source to find a visual equivalent for experience and sensation.